mcgill-cpslab/spiral/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `nineturn` for local development.
+Here's how to set up `spirograph` for local development.

 1. Find an issue you want to work on..
-2. Clone `nineturn` locally
+2. Clone `spirograph` locally

     ```
     $ git clone https://github.com/mcgill-cpslab/spiral.git